ci1xgk/Fellowship_Webpage/Merewether1-2.md

    | QVAR     | Time varying flow into domain       | Boundary identifier from data in the user supplied `.bdy` file     |

-To use the `.bci` file, the keyword `bcifile` should be included in the `.par` file followed by the name of the `.bci` file to be read.
 An example of how to set up the `.bci` file is demonstrated for the Merewether case study in [_"Preparing the input data"_](/Merewether2.md).

 [back](/Merewether1.md)